QARIO/dochive/README.md

 Data exported may appear in duplicates if you are using the default 'selfie' template.

 ### Initial Release on 11 February 2015
-A few hour later Lucien Shoa Brian Duncan was born.
+A few hours later Lucien Shoa Brian Duncan was born.